dortania/OpenCore-Install-Guide/ktext.md

 **AMD CPU Specific kexts**:

 * [~~NullCPUPowerManagment~~](https://www.youtube.com/watch?v=dQw4w9WgXcQ)
-   * Thanks to OpenCore 0.5.5, we have a much better solution known as `DummyPowerManagement` found under `Kernel -> Quirks`s
+   * We have a much better solution known as `DummyPowerManagement` found under `Kernel -> Quirks`
 * [XLNCUSBFIX](https://cdn.discordapp.com/attachments/566705665616117760/566728101292408877/XLNCUSBFix.kext.zip)
-  * USB fix for AMD FX systems, no effect on Ryzen
+  * USB fix for AMD FX systems, not recommended for Ryzen
 * [VoodooHDA](https://sourceforge.net/projects/voodoohda/)
   * Audio for FX systems and front panel Mic+Audio support for Ryzen system, do not mix with AppleALC.
 Audio quality is noticably worse than AppleALC on Zen CPUs